 - 7 oz jar marshmallow fluff

-- About 10 oz crunchy sugar cookies holiday themed or plain
+- 10 oz crunchy sugar cookies holiday themed or plain

-- About 2 Tbsp butter for greasing of the pan
+- 2 tbsp unsalted butter for greasing of the pan

 - Fit a 13x9 baking dish with parchment paper and grease the paper all over the bottom and sides with some butter, so fudge doesn't stick.